 Lastly to the artist I will say, try to stay in the love of what you do.
 Love your own art and see it through your own eyes mostly.
 Do consider suggestions at times.
 Believe that you are here for a purpose and that the Universe loves you and wants you to excel not to suffer.
 You will find that your beliefs and focus on the positive will lead you to the right outlet for your work and to every solution for all that you need.
 Attitude is everything, it is the basis of the "law of attraction".

 I recently finished a commission for a woman in my writing class.
 Connie is a person who is overflows with enthusiasm for people and life.
 She bubbles over when she is excited about a ...

 Definition of PERIL 1: exposure to the risk of being injured, destroyed, or lost. and this is the definition of the word "joy: a : the emotion evoked by well-being, success, or ...

 As a younger artist I envisoned myself in prestigious galleries, accepting awards from people "on high".
 I soon lost patience with that.
 I found that what I love most is to create exactly ...

 It took me many years to find a better sense of security.
 Not just years, but pain.
 Pain is a good thing.
 It tells you that something isn’t right.
-I did all sorts of things to avoid the ...
+I did all sorts of things to ...